What follows is a list of resources that can be applied specifically to landing page optimization.

-Do This: Really get to know your market.
-Conduct surveys & interviews to understand your customer’s pain points.
+Do this: Really get to know your market.
+Conduct surveys and interviews to understand your customer’s pain points.
 If you want extra credit, make a list of websites they’re exposed to, and build a picture of what their “typical” online experience is.

 - What are you using our product for?

 - How is your life better thanks to it?